Information for AAC Users

 - Where can I go to see and talk with people using AAC?

-- How soon can you schedule an evaluation?
+- How soon can you schedule testing?
 What will it cost?
 What kinds of payment do you accept?

-- What symbols (e.g., letters, pictures, graphics, words, or phrases) will be used on boards or devices?
+- What symbols will be on the boards or devices?
+Will they have pictures, letters, or words?

-- Can the recommended system be modified as capabilities and needs change?
+- Can the system change as my needs change?

-- Can I talk with current users of the system I am thinking about?
+- Can I talk with someone who uses the system I am thinking about?